-In this article we will discuss trigeminal neuralgia causes and illuminate a little-known procedure that precisely aligns the head neck junction to maximize central nervous system function.
-We will also discuss commonly held beliefs on trigeminal neuralgia causes and then discuss a structural mechanical model that is an alternative theory for cause of trigeminal neuralgia which is backed up by hundreds of testimonial accounts of recovery from the condition following upper cervical care.
+In this article, we will discuss trigeminal neuralgia causes and illuminate a little-known procedure that precisely aligns the head-neck junction to maximize central nervous system function.
+We will also discuss commonly held beliefs on trigeminal neuralgia causes and then discuss a structural mechanical model that is an alternative theory for the cause of trigeminal neuralgia which is backed up by hundreds of testimonial accounts of recovery from the condition following upper cervical care.

 WE PROPOSE THAT THE COMPRESSION IS OCCURRING DUE TO A CASCADE OF EFFECTS THAT EMANATE AND RESULT FROM MISALIGNMENT OF THE ATLAS AND OR AXIS VERTEBRAE.

 Michael Flanagan in his seventeen-page paper titled “The Role of the Craniocervical Junction in Craniospinal Hydrodynamics and Neurodegenerative Conditions “he eloquently and scientifically proposes how structural misalignment due to prior neck injury negatively impacts the bodies health and can set the stage for the development of a host of health conditions.
 (1)

 Pressure on the Trigeminal Nerve- Trigeminal Neuralgia Causes

 According to mainstream medicine evidence suggests that in up to 95% of cases, trigeminal neuralgia is caused by pressure on the trigeminal nerve close to where it enters the brain stem, the lowest part of the brain that merges with the spinal cord.
 They say that,

 “In most cases, the pressure is caused by an artery or vein squashing (compressing) the trigeminal nerve.
 These are normal blood vessels that happen to come into contact with the nerve at a, particularly sensitive point.